DragonFly On-Line Manual Pages

 This option was called CURLOPT_ENCODING before 7.21.6

-The specific libcurl you are using must have been built with zlib to be
+The specific libcurl you're using must have been built with zlib to be

-able to decompress gzip and deflate responses, with the brotli library
+able to decompress gzip and deflate responses and with the brotli

 RETURN VALUE